uparlayan/PreviewHandler-VCL-/README.md

 # PreviewHandler-VCL-
-Simple Preview Handler Component for VCL applications on Win32
+Simple Preview Handler Component for VCL applications on Win32 by Uğur PARLAYAN

 ###### for example